ereizas/Appropriate-Music-Separator/README.md

 5. Find the zip file, right click on it, extract it to a desired folder, and copy the full path of the extracted folder (should look something like "C:.../desired_folder/Appropriate-Song-Separator")
 6. Open up the terminal/command prompt
 7. Change the directory to the folder that was extracted by typing "cd" and pasting the path you copied earlier (CTRL + SHIFT + V) and pressing Enter
+8. Type or paste "py -3 -m venv .venv" and press Enter (after you do this once for the project you won't have to do it again)
+9. Type or paste ".venv/scripts/activate"
+10. Type or paste "pip install -r requirements.txt" and press Enter
-8. Type "python gui.py" and press Enter
+11. To run the program, type "python gui.py" and press Enter
-9. Enter the appropriate information and pay attention to the text box at the bottom for info about the program's run.
+12. Enter the appropriate information and pay attention to the text box at the bottom for info about the program's run.
 If you see a YouTube or Spotify link pop in the text box, there might also be a website that pops up on your browser.
 Make sure these links match or at least make sure the links are Spotify or YouTube links and allow all permissions.

 # Ideas for Future Features